-In this article, we take a look at common problems that won't allow your car to start.
-In the majority of cases, a vehicle doesn't start because of a weak battery or loose battery terminal connections.
-If your car turns on, but all you hear is a click or light dimming, try jump-starting your vehicle first.
+Let’s look at common problems that won’t allow your car to start.
+A vehicle usually doesn’t start because of a weak battery or loose battery terminal connections.
+If your car turns on but all you hear is a click or light dimming, try jump-starting your vehicle first.

 1. Weak Battery

 The first thing you should check is the battery.
 Even if the car ignition turns on.
 The battery voltage should be at least 12.5 volts.

 Many auto parts stores perform free battery and alternator tests.
 If you can get your car to start, take it to a store near you to get it tested free of charge.

 2. Loose Battery Terminal

 Before condemning a faulty starter, check the condition of the battery cable and battery terminals.

 A corroded cable and battery terminal would deliver less voltage to the starter.
 Therefore a clicking noise can be heard, meaning insufficient battery power.